microchip-pic-avr-examples/avr128db48-getting-started-with-mvio-mplab-mcc/README.md

 * VDD3V3.txt - Sets voltage to 3.3V

 ## Conclusion
-After going through this example, you should have a better understanding of how to set up the MVIO peripheral to utilize the internal level shifters to communicate with and drive external components.
+After going through this example, you will have a better understanding of how to set up the MVIO peripheral to utilize the internal level shifters to communicate with and drive external components.